Special Scholarships State / Federal Aid Programs

 These federally funded grants are awarded to students with exceptional financial need.
 Students who have been accepted for admission are given priority.

 Federal Work Study

 This program provides on campus employment for students with established financial need.
-Funds are limited and awarded on a first-come.
+Funds are limited and awarded on a first-come, first-served basis.
 An application is required.